joaquinuriarte/carrier-campaign-server/README.md

 ## Overview

 The server provides three main endpoints:
-- Load data retrieval
+- Load data retrieval: Used by agent to get available loads
-- Load price calculations
+- Load price calculations: Used by agent to handle price negotiations
-- Call data ingestion
+- Call data ingestion: Used by agent to add call_data produced by the call to the database

 All endpoints require API key authentication via the `X-API-Key` header and are served over HTTPS.